At a glance

 Also, people with ADHD often intensely focus on things they have a great interest in.
 That can be a plus when creative people are working to develop their craft.

-For some people, the symptoms of ADHD might play a role in fostering creativity.
-But those same challenges can keep them from translating their ideas into reality.
+Even when people with ADHD are highly creative, ADHD challenges can make it hard to translate ideas into reality.
 People with ADHD often struggle with planning, managing time, and following through on tasks.

 For example, kids with ADHD might be bubbling with ideas for a short story for creative writing class.
 But they might not remember the ideas long enough to write them down.

 A teacher might say a child’s science fair project has lots of promise.
-But that child might not be able to get together a list of materials required to build it, let alone start the project and complete it on time.
+But that child might struggle to get together a list of materials required to build it, let alone start the project and complete it on time.

 It’s also important for people with ADHD to work on the skills that could keep their creative dreams from becoming a reality.
 That includes skills like organization and time management.
 Improving those skills can help clear the way for creativity to flourish.